Review · Men's Health

 Skip if

-You have a medical cause being evaluated — diabetes, cardiovascular disease, hormonal issues — and need a doctor, not a guide
+You have a medical cause for ED — diabetes, cardiovascular disease, hormonal issues — this guide is not a substitute for a doctor

 Evidence file